-WIDE+ is inviting activists, researchers, students, NGOs, experts, volunteers, and others to one of the thematic Working Groups (WGs) to join the work done by WIDE+ individual members, members associations and others
+WIDE+ is inviting activists, researchers, students, NGOs, experts, volunteers, and others to one of the thematic Working Groups (WGs) to join the work carried out by WIDE+ individual members, members associations and others.

-It is up to the interest of Working Group members to shape the agenda of the Group; WIDE+ Caucus and Board offer support and coordinate the work of WGs with the overall strategic direction of WIDE+.
+It is up to the interests of WG members to shape the agenda of the Group.
+WIDE+ Caucus and the board offer support and coordinate the work of WGs with the overall strategic direction of WIDE+.

-Most communication of Working Groups takes place online, through skype and email.
-Phone is a possibility too.
-WIDE+ is raising budget to enable Working Group members to come to or set up face-to-face meetings.
+Most communication of the groups takes place online, through skype, email or phone.
+WIDE+ is raising a budget to enable WG members to come to or set up face-to-face meetings.

 Interested to find out more about a Working Group?

 Kindly contact WIDE+ coordinator Gea Meijers, firstname.lastname@example.org, for more information; she will make the connection to the specific groups for you.